Dubosej1/blackjack-trivia/docs/instruct-manual.md

 The "PLAYER HAND TOTAL FIELD" displays the total points of PLAYER's currently active Hand.

+If PLAYER has a [SOFT HAND], then the highest of the possible values will be displayed.

+See ["Soft Hands and Hard Hands"](basic-rules.md#soft-hands-and-hard-hands) in the Basic Rules page for more info.

 ##### Player Message Field

 The "PLAYER MESSAGE FIELD" displays any outcomes for PLAYER's currently active HAND.